varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 }
 ```

+That's it!

 A page without any receiver can still declare itself as a child of a layout that provides one.

-However, once a page declares a receiver, it can *only* use layouts that provide that use that exact receiver in its
+However, once a page declares a receiver, it can *only* use layouts that use that exact receiver in its `content`
-`content` callback.
+callback.
 If not, the Kobweb KSP processor will issue an error at compile time.

-Using layout scopes can be an effective way to pass down utility methods that any child page can call:
+Using layout scopes can be an effective way for a layout to pass down utility methods which any child page can call:

 ```kotlin
 interface ShoppingPageScope {